 The treatment of normocytic anemia depends on the underlying cause.

-With macrocytic anemia, the bone marrow makes red blood cells that are larger in size than normal red blood cells.
-This type of anemia can develop if your body lacks certain types of nutrients that it needs.
+With macrocytic anemia, the bone marrow makes red blood cells that are larger in size than typical red blood cells.
+This type of anemia can develop if the body lacks certain nutrients.

 There are two kinds of macrocytic anemia: megaloblastic anemia and nonmegaloblastic anemia.